fprroni/Fatjon-s-Home-Lab/HOMELAB_V1_NETWORK.md

 <img src="images/1_DEll pc.jpeg" alt="Preparing the Hardware for NIC Mounting" width="600"/>

 For this, a **2-Port Network Interface Card (NIC)** had to be installed in the free PCI-e slot of the Dell device.
-The goal is to ensure the physical separation of WAN traffic from internal network traffic (LAN/VLAN).
+The goal was to ensure the physical separation of WAN traffic from internal network traffic (LAN/VLAN).

 <img src="images/2_Nic1.jpeg" alt="NIC" width="335"/>      <img src="images/4_Nic with 2 ports on Dell.jpeg" alt="NIC mounted" width="600"/>

-During work on the computer, we ensure that an anti-static mat and a wrist strap are used to prevent damage to the computer components from static electrical discharge.
+During work on the computer, I ensured that an anti-static mat and a wrist strap were used to prevent damage to the computer components from static electrical discharge.

 #### B) Initial Installation and Configuration of pfSense

 After the hardware installation, the pfSense operating system was installed directly onto the hard drive of the Dell device.
 This required a USB drive (min.
 8 GB), Balena Etcher, and the pfSense image.
-First, we install it, and then we connect to the pfSense interface from a laptop, removing the keyboard and monitor from the pfSense computer.
+First, I installed it, and then i connect to the pfSense interface from a laptop, removing the keyboard and monitor from the pfSense computer.

 ### 1.2.
 Preparing the Ethernet Cables

-For our plan, we need additional Ethernet cables for connections.
-We need a cable to connect pfSense to the Router, one to connect pfSense to the Switch, and several other Ethernet cables to connect the Switch to the other computers.
+For my plan, I needed additional Ethernet cables for connections.
+I needed a cable to connect pfSense to the Router, one to connect pfSense to the Switch, and several other Ethernet cables to connect the Switch to the other computers.

 I bought a long cable, which was cut into parts as needed, and the **RJ45 connectors** were assembled using the appropriate tool.
-We are using the **T568B standard**, which arranges the colors in this order (with the connector tab facing down): 1.
+I used the **T568B standard**, which arranges the colors in this order (with the connector tab facing down): 1.
 White/Orange, 2.
 Orange, 3.
 White/Green, 4.
 Blue, 5.
 White/Blue, 6.
 Green, 7.
 White/Brown, and 8.
 Brown.

 <img src="images/5_ethernet cable.jpeg" alt="Preparing ethernet cables" width="500"/>

 ### 1.3.
-Segmentation into 3 VLANs: 1 Default LAN and 2 Dedicated VLANs
+Segmentation into 3 VLANs

-We configure pfSense and create 2 new VLANs.
-We leave the default LAN to manage pfSense and the Switch until we create a dedicated Management VLAN, after which we will convert the default LAN into a **Blackhole VLAN**.
+I configured pfSense and created 2 new VLANs.
+I left the default VLAN to manage pfSense and the Switch until we create a dedicated Management VLAN, after which we will convert the default VLAN into a **Blackhole VLAN**.

-Initially, we create 2 VLANs:
+Initially, I created 2 VLANs:

-* **VLAN 30** for the **IT Department** (where we will have servers, databases, etc.).
+* **VLAN 30** for the **IT Department** (where we will have servers, Hyper V, databases, etc.).
 * **VLAN 40** for **Employees** (*Mitarbeiter*), where all other employees will be located.

 <img src="images/10_pfsense VLAN.png" alt="configuring VLANs in pfSENSE" width="500"/>